Sony Xperia 1 III: Hardware

-The Japanese carrier and SIM-unlocked versions of the Xperia 1 III support the Japanese mobile payment standard Osaifu-Keitai in conjunction with the Sony-developed mobile smart card standard Mobile FeliCa as well as regular NFC, however, unlike the vast majority of carrier-branded flagship Android phones sold in Japan, the Xperia 1 III does not support the 1seg mobile television standard.
+The Japanese carrier and SIM-unlocked versions of the Xperia 1 III support the Japanese mobile payment standard Osaifu-Keitai in conjunction with the Sony-developed mobile smart card standard Mobile FeliCa as well as regular NFC, however, unlike the vast majority of carrier-branded flagship Android phones sold in Japan up to that point, the Xperia 1 III does not support the 1seg mobile television standard.

 Camera

 The phone has a triple 12 MP camera setup and a 3D iToF sensor on the back, and an 8 MP camera on the front.
-The rear cameras comprise the main lens (24 mm f/1.7), the ultra wide angle lens (16 mm f/2.2), and the world's first variable periscope telephoto lens that can switch between 70mm and 105mm; all of which use ZEISS' T✻ (T-Star) anti-reflective coating.
-Digital zoom can now reach the equivalent of 300mm, compared to 200mm on the Xperia 1 II and 5 II with a new enhanced algorithm which Sony calls "AI super resolution zoom".
+The rear cameras comprise the main lens (24 mm f/1.7), the ultrawide angle lens (16 mm f/2.2), and the world's first variable periscope telephoto lens that can switch between 70 mm and 105 mm; all of which use ZEISS' T✻ (T-Star) anti-reflective coating.
+Digital zoom can now reach the equivalent of 300 mm, compared to 200 mm on the Xperia 1 II and 5 II with a new enhanced algorithm which Sony calls “AI super resolution zoom”.
 The phone still has support for 4K video recording for up to 120 FPS and 2K for up to 120 FPS like its predecessor.
-Sony introduced "Realtime Tracking" which now allows users to tap on a subject and have the phone continuously track it without ever losing focus of what is important.
+Sony introduced “Realtime Tracking” which now allows users to tap on a subject and have the phone continuously track it without ever losing focus of what is important.

 Software

 The Xperia 1 III runs on Android 11.
-It is also equipped with a "Photo Pro" mode developed by Sony's camera division α (Alpha) and a "Cinema Pro" mode developed by Sony's cinematography division CineAlta, just like its predecessor.
-The old camera app has been integrated with "Photo Pro" and was renamed as "Basic Mode".Updates are provided for two years..
+It is also equipped with a “Photo Pro” mode developed by Sony's camera division α (Alpha) and a “Cinema Pro” mode developed by Sony's cinematography division CineAlta, just like its predecessor.
+The old camera app has been integrated with “Photo Pro” and was renamed as “Basic Mode”.
+Updates are provided for two years.

 Color

 Reception

-The Xperia 1 III has been described by Engadget as a "love letter to photography nerds" because of its camera features.
+The Xperia 1 III has been described by Engadget as a “love letter to photography nerds” because of its camera features.